Dry, Chapped Winter Skin

 As pretty as a white, icy landscape looks, it plays havoc with our skin.
 Not to mention the extremes between that bracing walk and warming ourselves by the fire when we get home!

 It's time to change our skincare regime to make allowance for all these factors.
 In this cold weather, our skin becomes seriously depleted by central heating, the wind and the cold temperatures.
 All is not lost though, there are ways we can help support our skin to maintain its equilibrium, with just a few simple changes.

 1. Change to an oil or balm based cleanser.
 Please read the ingredient list on any pack and make sure it is free of mineral oil and only contains pure plant oils that work in synergy with the skin.
 Oil and balm based cleaners are very gentle and perfect on dry, sensitive skin, whilst being wonderful at removing all traces of make-up.

-2. Exfoliate 2 x weekly.
-As we age our skin cells turnover at a much slower rate than when we were in our 20's.
-In winter this process slows down even more.
-By exfoliating weekly you are helping your skin shed the dry skin cells to make way for newly formed cells that are more plump and well hydrated.
+2. Exfoliate twice every week.
+As we age, our skin cells turnover at a much slower rate than when we were in our 20s.
+In winter, this process slows down even more.
+By exfoliating weekly, you are helping your skin shed the dry skin cells to make way for newly formed cells that are more plump and well hydrated.

 5. Drink more fluids - ideally warm lemon or ginger tea.
-The more your drink, the better hydrated your skin will be.
+The more you drink, the better hydrated your skin will be.

 6. Finally, remember to get enough sleep.
 In winter our metabolism slows down and we do require more sleep, rest and recovery.
 A good night's sleep can be a miracle worker for your skin.